WSU-kduncan/cicd-3120-dniyomukiza/README.md

 + USERNAME and PASSWORD are my custom variables, you can name yours anyhow

 ## Part III :  Deployment
- + My restart script is supposed to run if a push occurs on my github repo.
-It has an id which will come into play when you want to access your webhook(ip,listening port/id).
-Execute command need to knwo where to get a script to run when aa event (in this case a push ) happens.
+ + My restart script is supposed to perform certain tasks when an event (in this case a push ) happens in my github repo.

  + Creating a listener

      1. First I downloaded and installed hookdeck from this website https://github.com/hookdeck/hookdeck-cli/releases/tag/v0.5

      2. I ran the following CLI command hookdeck listen 8083.
 A guest account will be created for you if you dont have one yet.
 This command will prompt you to enter the source of webhook(say github), the the path webhooks will be forwared to(endpoint).
 Name your connection anyhow you like.
 After you finish these steps, a webhook URL will be provided for you.

 + How to installed the webhook on GitHub
-     1. Copy webhook URL provided, then go to your github repo settings, click webhook and paste it.
-Create a secret and a type of event you want webhook to listen for, then save.
-On your CLI you will see a success message.
+     1. Copy webhook URL provided
+     2. Go to your github repo settings,
+     3. Click webhook and paste it.
+     4. Create a secret and a type of event you want webhook to listen for,
+     5. Save.
+On your CLI you will see a success message

-+ How to keep the webhook running if the instance is on I created a service script in /etc/systemd folder and determined which services are prerequisite for my hookdeck service to run
++ How to keep the webhook running if the instance is on

+     I created a service script in /etc/systemd folder and determined which services are prerequisite for my hookdeck service to run

-+ Description of Webhook task definition file
++  Webhook task definition file

+      This file with .json file has an ID that is coupled with the IP and port will form a link on which you can access your webhook.
+It is in this file where a path to a rertart file will be defined

 + Steps to set up a notifier in GitHub or DockerHub